Hagryphus: Description

-Phylogeny
+Classification

 In 2003 Zanno & Sampson reported the new find as a member of the Caenagnathidae.
 However, in 2005 they limited the precision of the determination to a more general Oviraptorosauria.
 Hagryphus would then be the southernmost known oviraptorosaurian from the Americas.

-Other known species of North American oviraptorosaurs include Elmisaurus rarus, Microvenator celer, and Chirostenotes pergracilis.
+Other known species of North American oviraptorosaurs include Anzu wyliei, Microvenator celer, and Chirostenotes pergracilis.
 This group of dinosaurs is better known from the Cretaceous of Asia, where forms such as Khaan mckennai, Conchoraptor gracilis and Oviraptor philoceratops have been discovered.

-Oviraptorosaurs are characterized by a shortened snout, massive endentulous jaws and extensively pneumatized skulls, often sporting elaborate crests, the function of which remains unknown.
-The toothless jaws have indicate to some a diet of eggs but these theropods more likely fed on plants or small vertebrates.
+Oviraptorosaurs are characterized by a shortened snout, massive edentulous jaws and extensively pneumatized skulls, often sporting elaborate crests, the function of which remains unknown.
+The toothless jaws have indicated to some a diet of eggs but these theropods more likely fed on plants or small vertebrates.
 Evidence suggests that they were feathered and some paleontologists consider them to be true birds (see the main article Oviraptorosauria for further information).

 A phylogenetic analysis conducted by Funston (2020) is reproduced below.

 The results of an earlier analysis by Funston & Currie (2016) are reproduced below.

-Paleoecology

-Habitat
+Paleoenvironment

 The only known specimen of Hagryphus was recovered at the Kaiparowits Formation, in southern Utah.
 Argon-argon radiometric dating indicates that the Kaiparowits Formation was deposited between 76.1 and 74.0 million years ago, during the Campanian stage of the Late Cretaceous period.
 During the Late Cretaceous period, the site of the Kaiparowits Formation was located near the western shore of the Western Interior Seaway, a large inland sea that split North America into two landmasses, Laramidia to the west and Appalachia to the east.
 The plateau where dinosaurs lived was an ancient floodplain dominated by large channels and abundant wetland peat swamps, ponds and lakes, and was bordered by highlands.
 The climate was wet and humid, and supported an abundant and diverse range of organisms.
 This formation contains one of the best and most continuous records of Late Cretaceous terrestrial life in the world.

-Paleofauna

 Hagryphus shared its paleoenvironment with theropods such as dromaeosaurids, the troodontid Talos sampsoni, ornithomimids like Ornithomimus velox, tyrannosaurids like Albertosaurus and Teratophoneus, armored ankylosaurids, the duckbilled hadrosaurs Parasaurolophus cyrtocristatus and Gryposaurus monumentensis, and the ceratopsians Utahceratops gettyi, Nasutoceratops titusi and Kosmoceratops richardsoni.
 Paleofauna present in the Kaiparowits Formation included chondrichthyans (sharks and rays), frogs, salamanders, turtles, lizards and crocodilians.
 A variety of early mammals were present including multituberculates, metatherians, and eutherians.